What to Do If You Lost Your Green Card

-If your green card has been lost or stolen, apply for a replacement through form I-90, "Application for Replacement Card".
+If you have lost your green card while in the United States:If your green card has been lost or stolen, apply for a replacement through form I-90, "Application for Replacement Card".
 Make sure you send it to the right place and you keep copies of everything you submit.
 All correspondence with the United States Citizenship and Immigration Service should be sent by certified mail with a return receipt requested.
 You can also file your I-90 online at www.uscis.gov .

-If your green card has been lost or stolen, you will need to apply for either a waiver of the document or a transportation letter that will permit you to apply for entry into the United States .
+If you have lost your green card while outside the United States:If your green card has been lost or stolen, you will need to apply for either a waiver of the document or a transportation letter that will permit you to apply for entry into the United States .